SEN & Disability

 Our School ethos:

 White Laith has an inclusive ethos and works in partnership with children, parents and other agencies to provide the best possible educational outcomes.
 We have high aspirations of all our children and put additional support in place at the earliest possible stage.
-White Laith is committed to early intervention and the Early Support principles (www.gov.uk/help-for-disabled-child/early-support-programme).
-All SEND provision in school follows the cycle of assess, plan, do, review (a Graduated Approach) and involves the Senior Leadership Team (of which the SENDCo is part), who report to the school governing body on how SEND needs are being met.
+All SEND provision in school follows the cycle of assess, plan, do, review (a Graduated Response) and involves the Senior Leadership Team (of which the SENDCo is part), who report to the school governing body on how SEND needs are being met.

 Leeds Local Authority Offer: